Anshuman1249/Music_Player_Using_Python/README.md

 # Music-Player
 Music Player
 Description
 The Music Player is a Python-based application that allows users to play and manage their music collection.
-It provides a user-friendly interface to browse, select, and play audio files, supporting various formats such as MP3, WAV, FLAC, and more.
+It provides a user-friendly interface to browse, select, and play audio files, supporting format such as MP3.

 ## Key Features